irods/irods/docs/Admin_Guide.md

 "federation": [
     {
         "zone_name": "anotherZone",
-        "zone_id": "ghjk6789",
+        "zone_key": "ghjk6789",
         "negotiation_key": "abcdefghijklmnopqrstuvwxyzabcdef"
     }
 ]
 ~~~

-When anotherZone users connect, the system will then confirm that anotherZone's `zone_id` is 'ghjk6789'.
+When anotherZone users connect, the system will then confirm that anotherZone's `zone_key` is 'ghjk6789'.

 Mutual authentication between servers is always on across Federations.